amygurski/100-days-of-code/log.md

 **Today's Progress**: Scrimba's intro to react course.

 **Thoughts:** Not much to show for this.
 The playground is cool, so I feel like I am getting a lot of the concepts, but no projects to show for it.
 I'm about halfway through now.

+### Day 37: November 25, 2019
+**Today's Progress**: freeCodeCamp's front end libraries.
+Completed Bootstrap and jQuery.

+**Thoughts:** Super fun, these challenges seem quick so I should hopefully get to the final projects in not too long.